PV-COP/PV-README-TEMPLATE/README.md

 # Prof. Vanselow's README Template

 A guide for creating a README for a student project.
 The template in this repository aims to identify and combine README best practices for real projects and for student projects.
+These are just suggestions, not requirements.

 ## Getting Started

-Start with the TemplateWithInfo.
+Start with the TemplateWithInfo then copy the TitleOnlyTemplate.

 ## License